Policies

 Category 1: Faculty Teaching University Transfer Courses at the Undergraduate Level (Associate in Arts or Associate in Science Degree)

-Faculty teaching in these courses are required to have a Master's degree in the teaching discipline or a Master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline preferred or a concentration of hours in the teaching discipline with significant work-related experience and/or credentials).
+Faculty teaching in these courses are required to have a Master's degree in the teaching discipline or a Master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline or a concentration of hours in the teaching discipline with significant work-related experience and/or credentials).

 Category 2: Faculty Teaching Associate in Applied Science (AAS) Degree Courses Designed for Transfer to a Baccalaureate Degree

-Faculty teaching in these courses are required to have a Master's degree in the teaching discipline or a Master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline preferred or a concentration of hours in the teaching discipline with significant work-related experience and/or credentials).
+Faculty teaching in these courses are required to have a Master's degree in the teaching discipline or a Master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline or a concentration of hours in the teaching discipline with significant work-related experience and/or credentials).

 Category 4: Faculty Teaching in Diploma/Certificate Occupational Courses

-There are no current SACSCOC-published guidelines related to this category.
-Faculty members who teach academic support courses (ACA) or at the pre-college level must hold a minimum Baccalaureate Degree in a discipline related to their teaching assignment or have either teaching experience/credentials in a discipline related to their assignment or graduate training in developmental education.
-Pre-college level courses are numbered at the 001-099 level.
+Faculty teaching at the pre-college level must hold a minimum Baccalaureate Degree in a discipline related to their teaching assignment or have either teaching experience/credentials in a discipline related to their assignment or graduate training in developmental education.
+Pre-College level courses are numbered at the 001-099 level.

 Category 6: Faculty Teaching in Non-Curriculum (Continuing Education) Courses Governed by External Agency Requirements

 There are no current SACSCOC-published guidelines related to this category.
 In order to comply with requirements of the North Carolina Community College System, faculty members in this area will have appropriate, verifiable experience and/or demonstrated contributions to the discipline or field of study.
-Documentation may include work experience, technical and performance competency, records of publication, certification, or other qualifying credentials and must be approved through the credentialing procedures identified on the Faculty Credential Approval Form.
+Documentation may include work experience, technical and performance competency, records of publication, certification, licensure, or other qualifying credentials and must be approved through the credentialing procedures identified on the Faculty Credential Approval Form.

 Category 7: Faculty Teaching in College and Career Readiness Courses (CCR)

 There are no current SACSCOC-published guidelines related to this category.
-In order to comply with requirements of the North Carolina Community College System, faculty members in this area will hold a current teaching credential in secondary education or will hold a four-year degree from an accredited college or university and will be expected to complete the NCCCS CORE certificate related to adult education within one year of their date of hire.
+In order to comply with requirements of the North Carolina Community College System, faculty members in this area will hold a current teaching credential in secondary education or will hold a four-year degree from an accredited college or university and will be expected to complete the NCCCS Fundamentals of Teaching Adults I CORE certificate related to adult education within one year of their date of hire.
 CCR Faculty members' credentials must be approved through the credentialing procedures identified on the CCR Faculty Credentialing Report.

-Revisions: 02/20/2014 (policy); 08/28/2017 (procedures); 08/27/2018 (procedures)
+Revisions: 02/20/2014 (policy); 08/28/2017, 08/27/2018, 10/28/2021, 12/01/2024 (procedures)

 References: